Eurocommunism: Developments in Western European communist parties

 At least one mass party, the French PCF, as well as many smaller parties opposed Eurocommunism and stayed aligned to the positions of the Communist Party of the Soviet Union until the end of the Soviet Union, although the PCF did make a brief turn toward Eurocommunism in the mid-to-late 1970s.
 Some communist parties with strong popular support, notably the PCI and the PCE, adopted Eurocommunism most enthusiastically.
 The SKP was dominated by Eurocommunists.

 The Finnish SKP changed its leadership in 1965 with leadership post changing from the Stalinist Aimo Aaltonen, who had even a picture of Lavrentiy Beria in his office, to a revisionist, quite popular trade unionist Aarne Saarinen.
 The same happened even more drastically when the Finnish People's Democratic League also changed its leadership with the reformist Ele Alenius leading it.
 In 1968, these were the only parties to directly oppose the actions of the Soviet militarship in Prague in 1968, therefore the two organizations split de facto into two different parties, with one reformist and one hard-line Soviet.
 The latter movement was also called Taistoism after its leader Taisto Sinisalo.
-What was peculiar was that the youth wing was nearly completely Taistoist.

 Progress was hard to make as the party accorded that the Taistoist movement had equal rights of power in the party, although it was a minority and the vast majority of the party was Eurocommunist.
 In 1984, with a strong Eurocommunist majority the hard-line organizations were massively expelled from the already weakened party.
 The Taistoist faction broke away, calling the main party revisionist and founded the Communist Party of Finland (Unity) (SKPy).
 Pro-Soviet hard-liners from SKPy formed their own cover-organization called Democratic Alternative.
 In 1990, the new Left Alliance integrated the parties, but Alenius chose not to be member of it because they also took hard-line Taistoists.

 The Spanish PCE and its Catalan referent, the United Socialist Party of Catalonia, had already been committed to the liberal possibilist politics of the Popular Front during the Spanish Civil War.
 The PCE's leader Santiago Carrillo wrote Eurocommunism's defining book Eurocomunismo y estado (Eurocommunism and the State [1977]) and participated in the development of the liberal democratic constitution as Spain emerged from the dictatorship of Francisco Franco.
 The People's Alliance in Iceland, the Sammarinese Communist Party, the Communist Party of Austria, the Communist Party of Belgium, the Communist Party of Great Britain, the Socialist Party of Ireland and the Communist Party of the Netherlands also turned Eurocommunist to varying degrees.